codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 ### Non-GitOps-controlled entities
 For now, users can view all `image` entity types.
-These are resources reported to CSDP as built artifacts, but not stored using the GitOps approach.
+These are resources reported to Codefresh as built artifacts, but not stored using the GitOps approach.

 ### Account-configuration for non-GitOps-controlled entities
 All account-configuration entities you have access to are listed in your account settings, and are exposed only to account admins.